ApolloAuto/apollo/docs/FAQs/Dreamview_FAQs.md

 Purpose of sim control: drive the car based on the planning trajectory.
 Good for debugging planning algorithms.

-**Apollo 2.5 or after**: simply turning on the SimControl/Sim2D switch as seen in the image below:
+**Apollo 2.5 or after**: simply turning on the SimControl switch as seen in the image below:

 ![](images/sim_control_2.5.png)